-Yes (see ordinance #11-145 thru 11-148).
+Yes (see ordinance #11-141 thru 11-148).
 The simplest summary is to say that noise is illegal if it brings unreasonable discomfort to people in the area because it is harsh, prolonged, unnatural, or unusual in time or place.
 Even yelling, shouting, or loud singing could be a violation.
 The key is reasonableness.
-Also, there is an increased expectation of quietness between 10 p.m. and 7 a.m. weekdays, and 11 p.m. and 10 a.m. on weekends.

 The City of Neenah has a single-stream recycling system.
-Single-stream refers to a system that takes the two recycling “streams” — mixed paper and commingled containers (aluminum, tin, plastic, glass) — and puts them together in one bin.
+Single-stream refers to a system that takes the two recycling “streams” — mixed paper and commingled containers (aluminum, tin, plastic, glass) — and puts them together in your recycling cart.
 Single-stream does NOT mean regular trash is mixed with your recyclables, only that your paper, cardboard and commingled aluminum, tin, plastic and glass may be mixed together.

-Your recyclables will be collected weekly, the same day as your regular garbage pick-up.
+Your recyclables will be collected every other week, the same day as your regular garbage pick-up.
 All recyclables, (i.e., glass, tin, aluminum, paper, cardboard) can be commingled in one container.

 If you are consistently noticing speeding down your street, you can contact your alderman, or the Police Department.